These luxury brands have gone digital, and they have made the whole process of online shopping more enjoyable than it usually is

 The Shoppes at Marina Bay Sands

 Here’s a one-stop shop for all your fashion needs, including big favourites like Devialet, Loewe and Moncler.
 Browse through all 874 items and drop the Personal Shopping department a line if needed – retail assistants will be available to personalise the shopping experience and tend to any enquiry.
-To sweeten the deal, the site is also offering exclusive discounts, with the first 100 customers rewarded with S$50 worth of shopping credit in a S$1,000 spend, or S$150 when you hit S$3,000.
-Home deliveries are complimentary, too.
+To sweeten the deal, home deliveries are complimentary, too.